 In 2004 the Cato Family gifted her to the Classic Yacht Charitable Trust.
 Their generous action means that the yacht will continue to generate the sort of public profile her heritage deserves.

-Frances’ condition is very good and she is maintained by a group of dedicated volunteers.
+Considering her age, Frances' fundamental condition is good and she is maintained by a group of dedicated volunteers.
 In 2012 her spars underwent restoration in Neil Forresters shed in Cockle Bay.
-Her mast was restored, with new rigging attached and revarnished in the Percy Vos shed in Silo Park.
+Her mast was restored, with new rigging attached and revarnished in the Percy Vos shed in Hamer Street Wynyard Quarter.
 Her mast was restepped on the 22nd January 2013 at the Viaduct Harbour.
-She is currently berthed at the Voyager New Zealand Maritime Museum as an active on water display.
+She is currently berthed at the New Zealand Maritime Museum as an active on water display.
+Regular competition in the Classic Yacht Acssociation of NZ races over the years has seen Frances inspected and cleaned on the Westhaven floating dock 2 to 3 times per year.
+The most recent inspection in 2021 has revealed considerable deterioration of the hull, and a split longitudinal stringer causing significant ingress of water.
+A project to repair this damage is currently being planned.

 Frances is a protected New Zealand antique under the Protected Objects Act 1975